-One of the best reasons to get an air purifier is because it gets rid of harmful germs, bacteria and other ill-producing pollutants.
+One of the best reasons to get an air purifier is because it gets rid of harmful germs, bacteria, and other ill-producing pollutants.

 You’ll Reduce the Risk of Getting Lung-Oriented Diseases

-Examples of diseases which are lung-oriented include COPD, Asthma and Emphysema.
+Examples of diseases which are lung-oriented include COPD, Asthma, and Emphysema.

-In fact, the Environmental Protection Agency has concluded that indoor air is 2-5X worse that outside.
-Not only does outside air flow indoors and become trapped but also the increase in use of synthetic building materials, furnishings, personal care products, pesticides, and household cleaners attribute to low levels of indoor air quality.
+In fact, the Environmental Protection Agency has concluded that indoor air is 2-5X worse than outside.
+Not only does outside air flow indoors and become trapped but also the increase in the use of synthetic building materials, furnishings, personal care products, pesticides, and household cleaners attribute to low levels of indoor air quality.